noahbean33/qftcs/README.md

-Official Outline: Algebraic Quantum Field Theory in Curved Spacetime Library (aqft-cs)
+# Algebraic Quantum Field Theory in Curved Spacetime Library (aqft-cs)

+## I. Current Project Status

+This project is currently under active development with two parallel implementations:

+1.  **Python (Symbolic) Frontend:** Located in `src/aqft_curved/`, this implementation uses `sympy` to provide a purely symbolic framework for defining spacetimes and fields.
+It is well-suited for theoretical analysis and deriving analytical expressions.
+2.  **Rust (Numerical) Backend:** Located in `rust/aqft_core/`, this implementation provides a high-performance numerical engine for field theory calculations.
+It includes numerically implemented equations of motion and stress-energy tensors for scalar, charged scalar, and electromagnetic fields.

+**Note:** The integration of the Rust backend into the Python package is currently on hold.
+The two components are developed and tested independently.
+You can run the Rust-specific tests by navigating to `rust/aqft_core` and running `cargo test`.
-I. Project Overview
+## II.
+Project Overview
 A. Vision (Enhanced Precision)
 To provide a robust, efficient, and user-friendly computational framework for Algebraic Quantum Field Theory (AQFT) in curved spacetimes (QFTCS), specifically addressing the current gap in dedicated tools.
 The library will empower physicists to define, manipulate, and analyze quantum fields on complex curved backgrounds, offering a seamless symbolic-to-numerical pipeline to bridge theoretical insights with practical computation and ensure scientific integrity within the semiclassical approximation.